Quality, cost, delivery

 Quality, cost, delivery (QCD), sometimes expanded to quality, cost, delivery, morale, safety (QCDMS), is a management approach originally developed by the British automotive industry.
 QCD assess different components of the production process and provides feedback in the form of facts and figures that help managers make logical decisions.
 By using the gathered data, it is easier for organizations to prioritize their future goals.
 QCD helps break down processes to organize and prioritize efforts before they grow overwhelming.

 QCD is a "three-dimensional" approach.
 If there is a problem with even one dimension, the others will inevitably suffer as well.
 One dimension cannot be sacrificed for the sake of the other two.

 Quality

 Quality is the ability of a product or service to meet and exceed customer expectations.
-It is the result of the efficiency of the entire production process formed of men, material, and machinery.
+It is the result of the efficiency of the entire production process formed of people, material, and machinery.
 Customer requirements determine the quality scope.

 Quality is a competitive advantage; poor quality often results in bad business.
 The U.S. business organizations in the 1970s focused more on cost and productivity.
 That approach led to Japanese businesses capturing a major share of the U.S. market.
 It was not until the late 1970s and the beginning of the 1980s that the quality factor drastically shifted and became a strategic approach, created by Harvard professor David Garvin.
 This approach focuses on preventing mistakes and puts a great emphasis on customer satisfaction.